mverleg/k8s_host_db/README.md

 This is a small demo for how to set up your configuration so that you can run your database, or any other service, on localhost outside kubernetes.

-* Kubernetes: I'll use minikbue for a local kubernetes cluster for testing
+* Kubernetes: I'll use minikube for a local kubernetes cluster for testing
 * Database: I'll use a simple python script to test reachability.

 ## Preparation